Malik Rose

-Malik Jabari Rose (born November 23, 1974) is an American former professional basketball player.
+Malik Jabari Rose (born November 23, 1974) is an American former professional basketball player, executive, and analyst.
 Rose played 13 seasons in the National Basketball Association (NBA), winning championships with the San Antonio Spurs in 1999 and 2003.

 Early life and education

 Rose was born on November 23, 1974, in Philadelphia.
 He attended and graduated from Overbrook High School in Philadelphia, the same high school as Wilt Chamberlain.
 He graduated from Drexel University with All-American honors after leading the Dragons to their lone NCAA Tournament victory with an upset of the University of Memphis 75–63.
 At Drexel, Malik averaged over 16 points and 12 rebounds per game throughout his four-year college career.
 He was a student teacher at Robert E. Lamberton School and Albert M. Greenfield Elementary.
 In 2011, the 1995-96 men's basketball team, led by Rose, was inducted into the Drexel Athletic Hall of Fame.

 NBA career

 Rose was drafted in 1996 in the second round by the Charlotte Hornets.
 Rose is the second Drexel basketball player to participate in the NBA, following Michael Anderson.
 He was signed as a free agent by the San Antonio Spurs in 1997, and quickly became one of their more popular players due to his displays of hustle, defense, and skill despite being undersized.
 Rose was on the Spurs' NBA championship teams in 1999 and 2003.
 On February 24, 2005, Rose was traded along with a pair of first-round draft picks to the New York Knicks for Nazr Mohammed and Jamison Brewer, much to the dismay of Spurs fans.
 A highlight during his tenure with the Knicks was a 10-point, 15-rebound and 9-assist performance in a 94–93 win over the Charlotte Bobcats on April 18, 2007, just missing a triple-double.
 After being relegated to a minor supporting role for the Knicks for four years, Rose was traded from the Knicks to the Oklahoma City Thunder on February 19, 2009, for Chris Wilcox.

 One of Rose's most memorable games occurred during the opening round of the 2002 Playoffs against the Seattle SuperSonics.
 With star front court players Tim Duncan and David Robinson out, Rose stepped in as a starter.
 Bringing the Spurs back from a 26-point half-time deficit, the Spurs eventually lost by 12 but not before making a contest of the game.
 Malik had 28 points and 13 rebounds for the game.